 Established in 1995 by acclaimed vintner John Calvin, Casa Rondeña is one of Albuquerque’s most esteemed wineries.
 The winery's 1629 Club, named for the year Franciscan monks first brought vines to New Mexico, is an exclusive association where members sip fine wines in a sophisticated but relaxed setting.

 Near historic Old Town, D.H.
-Lecombes Winery & Bistro offers French country cuisine along with highly lauded and beloved wines.
+Lescombes Winery & Bistro offers French country cuisine along with highly lauded and beloved wines.
 Try one of the recommended pairings – like the chicken marsala accompanied by the Chardonnay – or make your own selection.
 As New Mexico’s largest winery, D.H.
-Lecombes has the perfect red, white, blush or sparkling wine to complement anything on the menu.
+Lescombes has the perfect red, white, blush or sparkling wine to complement anything on the menu.

 The Albuquerque area hosts unique food, beer and wine festivals that draw thousands of visitors every year.
 Be sure to check our calendar of events for these fantastic festivals, in addition to smaller beer-pairing dinners, wine tastings and other savory events.